Social Housing Support

 What is the maximum I can earn?

-The income limit will depend on where you live and your family size.
+The income limit to qualify for supports will depend on where you live and your family size.

 To give an example: If you are a single person living in Dublin, you must earn less than 40'000 euro per year (after tax) to be eligible.